sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ### Feature Testing

-Throughout the course of this project, we develop many programs to test various features of semantics, like library function, memory model.
-A collection is provide at [Programs]( https://github.com/sdasgup3/binary-decompilation/tree/pldi19_AE_ConcreteExec/x86-semantics/tests/Programs)
+Throughout the course of this project, we develop many programs to test various features of semantics, like library functions, memory model.
+A compilation is provide at [Programs]( https://github.com/sdasgup3/binary-decompilation/tree/pldi19_AE_ConcreteExec/x86-semantics/tests/Programs)

 The reviewer is encouraged to chose & run any program from `x86-semantics/tests/Programs`.
 For example the following (~97 sec),
 ```bash